SpeakerDecision

 Very Large Room Poor Poor

-In the following sections, we will get into details in order to better understand how KEF Q750 and KEF Q350 compares and hopefully end up with enough arguments to decide which one of these loudspeakers is the better choice for you.
+In the following sections, we will get into more detail in order to better understand how the KEF Q750 and KEF Q350 compare and hopefully end up with enough arguments to decide which one of these loudspeakers is the better choice for you.

 Drivers